 Birth Defects Vs. Birth Injuries

-Birth injuries are often confused with birth defects.
-A birth defect is harm to your unborn child that occurs before or during pregnancy.
+A birth injury is the result of something out of the ordinary occurring during the delivery process.
+In many cases, birth injuries are the result of medical negligence and should have been prevented with adequate medical care.
+Birth defects describe harm to your unborn child that occurs before or during pregnancy.
 Many birth defects are genetic and cannot be entirely prevented.
-However, a congenital disability can arise if the mother has been prescribed an unsafe medication during her pregnancy.
+However, a congenital disability can arise if the mother has been prescribed unsafe medication.

 Common Birth Injuries